Take Me (Korn song): Background

 The song was first released for streaming on October 11, 2016, two weeks ahead of the release of its respective album, The Serenity of Suffering.
 It was the second single released from the album, after "Rotting in Vain".
-The song was originally written by Davis for his then in the works debut solo album, but after handing it to Munky and Head, the song was re-worked into a Korn song.
+The song was originally written by Jonathan Davis for his then in the works debut solo album, but after handing it to Munky and Head, the song was re-worked into a Korn song.

 Themes and composition

 The song's lyrics are about addiction, specifically substance abuse.
 According to the song's writer, frontman Jonathan Davis, the song is actually written from the perspective of the drug itself, being inspired by Brad Paisley's personification of alcohol in his 2005 single "Alcohol", and other older country music songs that touched on the subject.
 Loudwire interpreted the song's sound and structure to represent the effects of drugs and alcohol as well, stating that the melodic, soaring chorus represented the initial substance intoxication, while the jarring guitar riffing in the bridge represented the later jarring comedown.
 The song has been described as metal music, specifically nu metal.

 The song is about Davis working through his own past issues with substance abuse and addiction, something the band's music video also touched on.
 The video involves Davis, secluded in the lab, going through addiction and withdrawal issues while the band watches, but is unable to interact with him.
 The video, released on October 26, 2016, was directed by Andrew Baird, who described the music video as: